lajoycemboning/BayesAge2.0/README.md

 * `chunk_size` --> The number of elements to feed to each worker during parallel processing.

 ## Data <br>
-The raw counts and metadata (*MACA_modified_rawcounts.csv*, *MACA_modified_metadata.csv*) used in this study are included in the folder for example purposes and for reproducibility.
+The raw counts and metadata (*MACA_modified_rawcounts.csv.gz*, *MACA_modified_metadata.csv*) used in this study are included in the folder for example purposes and for reproducibility.

 ## Troubleshooting <br>

-If you encounter any issues when trying to run BayesAge, or if you have suggestions, please feel free to contact me by email:lajoycemboningatucla.edu.
+If you encounter any issues when trying to run BayesAge, or if you have suggestions, please feel free to contact me by email: lajoycemboningatucla.edu.